MicrosoftDocs/WSL/WSL/troubleshooting.md

 ### Unable to boot after installing WSL 2

 We are aware of an issue affecting users where they are unable to boot after installing WSL 2.
 While we fully diagnose those issue, users have reported that [changing the buffer size](https://github.com/microsoft/WSL/issues/4784#issuecomment-639219363) or [installing the right drivers](https://github.com/microsoft/WSL/issues/4784#issuecomment-675702244) can help address this.
-Please view this [Github issue](https://github.com/microsoft/WSL/issues/4784) to see the latest updates on this issue.
+Please view this [GitHub issue](https://github.com/microsoft/WSL/issues/4784) to see the latest updates on this issue.

 ### WSL 2 errors when ICS is disabled